NNPDF/nnpdf/validphys2/docs/guide.md

 namespaces]) called *dataspecs* and dedicated functions in `validphys` know how to interpret it appropriately.
-One such function is `plot_fancy_dataspecs`: It takes a list of `dataspecs` where all the datasets have to resolve to the same name.
+One such function is `plot_fancy_dataspecs`: It takes a list of `dataspecs` where all the datasets must have the same name.
 For example, imagine we want to compare the NMC dataset at NLO and NNLO using the cuts of the NNPDF 3.1 NLO fit, with the corresponding compressed hessian 3.1 PDFs for each theory.
-We would wirte:
+We would write:

 ```yaml
 fit: NNPDF31_nlo_as_0118_1000